f3mi/DTS-developer-challenge/frontend/src/docs/THEME_IMPLEMENTATION.md

 ## Using Theme CSS Classes

-We've created a set of utility classes in `assets/styles/theme.css` that can be applied to elements to automatically handle theme changes:
+I've created a set of utility classes in `assets/styles/theme.css` that can be applied to elements to automatically handle theme changes:

 ### Container Classes
 - `theme-view-container` - For root view elements (applies bg color and full height)